LaurynGore/react-movie-labs/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

 e.g.
-+ Discover list of tv shows - discover/tv
++ List of popular tv shows - tv/shows
-+ Tv details - movie/:id
++ Tv details - tv/:id
++ Tv reviews - tv/reviews

 ## Routing.

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
++ /tv/:id - displays all tv shows.
-+ /blogs/:id - displays a particular blog.
++ /tv/shows- displays a particular tv show.
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.
++ /tv/favorites - displays tv favourites.